paultopia/experimental-cryogen/resources/templates/md/posts/jsoup-is-awesome.md

 When people want to do webscraping in Clojure, the standard recommendation/tutorial library is [Enlive](https://github.com/cgrand/enlive). ([Example](http://masnun.com/2016/03/20/web-scraping-with-clojure.html), [and another](http://ericsomdahl.github.io/posts/2015-03-07-gevents1.html), and there are at least two scraping libraries built on top of Enlive, [Pegasus](http://blog.shriphani.com/2016/01/25/pegasus-a-modular-durable-web-crawler-for-clojure/) and [Skyscraper](https://github.com/nathell/skyscraper).)

 But Enlive doesn't seem to be really built for scraping.
 For example, it's very difficult to actually get the text (the rough equivalent of browser api `document.innerText`, minus ajax-loaded context) out of a html document, and when you can get text, it comes out badly formatted---e.g., if you just pull all the text from the body tag, you don't get spaces between things like table rows and columns.
-The best I can come up with to get decently formatted text without just walking all the individual dom nodes myself is the following tangled mess (where `html` is the Enlive html namespace and I've brought `replace` and `trim` in from clojure.string):
+The best I can come up with to get decently formatted text without just walking all the individual DOM nodes myself is the following tangled mess (where `html` is the Enlive html namespace and I've brought `replace` and `trim` in from clojure.string):

 ```clojure
 (defn- space-out-punctuation [text]